CFP: 2022 IFPH International Conference, Berlin, Germany

 Proposals must be submitted in English via ConfTool: https://www.conftool.net/ifph2022/

-The deadline for all proposals is 31 January 2022.
-The results of the CFP will be announced during the first week of March 2022 at the latest.
+The deadline for all proposals is 15 February 2022.
+The results of the CFP will be announced during March 2022.
 Organizers will try to get funding for travel support for international participants from the German Research Foundation (DFG).
 If your proposal is accepted, the decision by the DFG should be known by June 2022.